jameshughes89/cs102/src/site/outline/outline.rst

 constitutes violation of academic integrity, as per section 3.8.2(b)(v) of the academic calendar.
 Further, anything that a reasonable person would deem as cheating is not permitted and will be investigated fully as academic misconduct.

+Test format will be in person; however, if necessary, the format *may* be changed to online.
+Students will be informed of the change as soon as possible.

 Statement on Electronic Devices
 -------------------------------